Page-Carbajal/WPExpress-Query/README.md

 ###Version 0.9.0

+- Enhanced the get method
+- Implemented function where
-- Implements function status to set the post status
+- Implemented function status to set the post status
 - Code refactoring

 ###Version 0.8.0